-If you plan to operate your motorcycle in countries other than the USA and Canada:
+If you plan to operate your motorcycle in countries abroad:

 - Service facilities or replacement parts may not be readily available. - Unleaded gasoline may not be available.
 The use of leaded fuels will cause engine damage, damage to your emissions systems and voiding of your warranty. - Gasoline may have a considerably lower octane rating.
 Improper fuel can cause engine damage.